rails/rails/guides/source/getting_started.md

 an `articles` table with one string column and a text column.
 It also creates two timestamp fields to allow Rails to track article creation and update times.

-TIP: For more information about migrations, refer to [Rails Database Migrations] (migrations.html).
+TIP: For more information about migrations, refer to [Active Record Migrations] (active_record_migrations.html).

 At this point, you can use a bin/rails command to run the migration: